 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
 We have fulfilled our ethical responsibilities under, and are independent of the association in accordance with, UK ethical requirements including the FRC Ethical Standard.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.

-Emphasis of matter - non going concern basis of preparation
+The association's Board has prepared the financial statements on the going concern basis as they do not intend to liquidate the association or to cease their operations, and as they have concluded that the association's financial position means that this is realistic.
+They have also concluded that there are no material uncertainties that could have cast significant doubt over their ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").